 Let’s cut through the buzzwords.
 Sponsorship is not charity.
 It’s not a donation.
 And it’s definitely not about slapping a logo on a banner and hoping someone notices.

 Sponsorship is a business deal.
-A trade.
-A service that you’re selling.
 One side gets access to an audience or platform.
 The other side gets money, resources or expertise.
 When done right, both parties walk away with something they genuinely value, for both themselves and their fans or customers.
 When done wrong, well, you end up with wasted budgets and unanswered emails.

 In this guide, we’ll break down what sponsorship really means, the different types you need to know, and how the whole thing actually works in the real world.